Arrow-AI-Lab/watsonx-orchestrate-workshop/docs/part-6/README.md

-# Import custom skills
+# Importing the Salesforce custom skills

-In this section, you’ll import and publish the salesforce demo skills that compose the AskSales demo flow.
+In this section, you'll import and publish the Salesforce custom skills that give us the ability to receive information from the Salesforce application via its API.

 ## 1. Importing a file to Skill Studio.

-First, make sure to download the [AskSales demo skills](../assets/ask-sales-demo-skills.json) if you haven’t already.
+First, make sure to download the [AskSales custom skills](../assets/ask-sales-demo-skills.json) if you haven’t already.

 Enter the **Skill Studio**.